-We issued an unmodified opinion on the District's compliance with requirements applicable to its major federal program.
+We issued an unmodified opinion on the District's compliance with requirements applicable to each of its major federal programs.

 We reported no findings that are required to be disclosed in accordance with 2 CFR 200.516(a).

 Identification of Major Federal Programs